zym9863/SVG-converter/README_EN.md

 ## Example

 The tool provides a simple SVG example code by default.
-You can directly click the preview and conversion buttons to experience the functionality.
-You can also replace it with your own SVG code for conversion.
+The preview and conversion will happen automatically as soon as you load the page.
+You can replace the example with your own SVG code for conversion.

 ## PWA Installation and Usage